Summary

 What is XYRON™?

-Asahi Kasei’s XYRONTM is polymer alloy combining polyphenylene ether (PPE) with other resins.
-The XYRONTM family, which Asahi Kasei has been producing since 1979, boasts an extensive track record—occupying a key role in the history of engineering plastics—and today encompasses an extensive lineup of polymer alloys.
+XYRON™ is polymer alloy combining polyphenylene ether (PPE) with other resins.
+Asahi Kasei’s The XYRON™ family, which Asahi Kasei has been producing since 1979, boasts an extensive track record—occupying a key role in the history of engineering plastics—and today encompasses an extensive lineup of polymer alloys.

 XYRON™ materials offer multiple excellent physical properties.
 In addition to their outstanding heat resistance, they boast flame retardance, electrical insulation property, good dimensional stability, and hydrolysis resistance, as well as low specific gravity.
 These polymer alloys combine the advantages of PPE with the specialized properties of various other plastics to yield unique functional properties.